haihala/whoops-all-grapplers/docs/1. Projects/Trackers/Bug tracker.md

 - In a mirror, opponents joints are used as spawn targets?
 Only happened once.

 # Before playtest
-- There is something weird going on with the hitboxes (maybe with animation offset when link-correcting)

 # Possibly incidentally fixed?
 - Figure out how to get rid of panics while despawning hitboxes